-"To be between a rock and a hard place, to be bankrupt.
-Common in Arizona in recent panics;
+"To be between a rock and a hard place . . .
+To be bankrupt.
+Common in Arizona in recent

-Romanes, but by and by we see'd we couldn't do nothing by fighting each other, so we shared out
+Mr. Romanes, but by and by we see'd we couldn't do nothing by fighting each other, so we

-shared out the grub, and took what we each thought was the best road off that damned mantelpiece."
+shared out the grub, and took what we each thought was the best road off . . . mantelpiece."

-* Mariah found herself stuck between a rock and a hard place when she received a big dent to her car; she either had to spend the money and have it repaired, or drive around with an unsightly dent on her vehicle.
+* Mariah found herself stuck between a rock and a hard spot when she received a big dent in her car; she either had to spend money to have it repaired, or drive around town with an unsightly dent on her vehicle.